gigachad80/Gwencat-LAN/README.md

 ### 🤔 Why This Name?

 Initially, I thought of "goncat" (combining "Go" with "netcat"), but that name was already taken.
 During development, I somehow remembered the "Lucky Girl" episode featuring Gwendolyn from Ben 10, and since this program is designed specifically for LAN (Local Area Network) usage, I named it **Gwencat-LAN**.
 The name reflects both the Go based implementation of netcat but only for file transfer and the tool's LAN-focused functionality.
 I also have a WAN version of this utility, so the LAN suffix helps distinguish between the two variants.
-Also logo of this is similar to lucky irl mask 😉
+Also logo of this is similar to lucky girl mask 😉